whatifif/handgesture/README.md

 3. right region

 - left, middle and right region of Left side
-( This is left side.
+( This is left side images.
 Images are flipped horizontally when captured.
 So do not be confused )
 ![left middle right region of Lest side](/resources/gestures/l-m-r.png)